A session on post-budget analysis on Anatomy of Union Budget – 2017

 7 February 2017

-Center for Management Studies, Jain University organized a session on post-budget analysis, Anatomy of Union Budget – 2017 by Postgraduate Departments of Economics and Mass Communication, Bangalore.
+Center for Management Studies, Jain (Deemed-to-be University) organized a session on post-budget analysis, Anatomy of Union Budget – 2017 by Postgraduate Departments of Economics and Mass Communication, Bangalore.

-The session was addressed on, “We are going back to pre-LPG days, which is in sync with current protectionism approach,” said Dr. Xavier V K, professor of economics, Jain University, Bengaluru, while making his inaugural address at the post-budget analysis.
+The session was addressed on, “We are going back to pre-LPG days, which is in sync with current protectionism approach,” said Dr. Xavier V K, professor of economics, Jain (Deemed-to-be University), Bengaluru, while making his inaugural address at the post-budget analysis.

 Dr. Charan Singh, RBI-Chair, and professor of Economics, IIMB opined that budget was a part of the macroeconomic growth.
 He went on to say that this budget was sort of different given that the finance minister quoted statistics to say that ours was largely a non-tax compliant nation.